jfisher2021/jfisher2021/README.md

 <!--Intro start-->
 - 🔭 I'm currently studying and working on projects related to **Autonomous Robotics, AI, and Cybersecurity**.

-- 🌱 I'm learning more about **humanoid robots and advanced systems control**.
+- 🌱 I'm learning more about **LLM in robots and advanced navigation contro**.

 - 🤖 Passionate about **Artificial Intelligence**, **Neural Networks**, and **Computer Vision**.